Essendon railway station: History

+Heritage structures

+Parts of the station complex were added to the Victoria Heritage Register in 1982 and include the initial single-faced platform (1878)—now island platform (1886),—subways and footbridges (1886), the centre platform, station building, and the lamp room/store complex (1909), and the parcels office (1922), completed in the Federation Free Classical style.
+The majority of the buildings are in red brick with rough cast stucco above door and window height.
+Details include ornate parapets and cantilever verandahs to the platforms, and bluestone quoin work around the openings.
+The cantilever verandahs are clad in corrugated iron sheet and faced with a ripple iron valance.

 Platforms and services

 Essendon has one island platform with two faces and one side platform.
 Platform 1 is only used by V/Line services to overtake Metro Trains' services, or when three-car trains are terminating, as it is unable to accommodate a six-car train.

 The station is served by Craigieburn line trains and some V/Line Seymour line services.